h3x311/dotline/src/content/blog/2024-02-03-patternlc.md

 I'll conclude some common patterns of LC, which includes the identifying symbol and important ideas of using.
 Sometimes, I feel I could identify the pattern but can't work with the pattern.
+Update:
+- I think I have some issues with edge condition?

 # slide window & two pointers